Copyright Infrastructure Task Force

 • drafts of requirements, and

-• definition of a copyright infrastructure at EU level.
+• definition of the copyright infrastructure

 The EUIPO Copyright Knowledge Centre was launched in November 2025.
 Global developments at the World Intellectual Property Organization (WIPO) was launchedat the Artificial Intelligence Infrastructure Interchange (AIII) in March 2026.
 Relevant CITF related work of WIPO can be found at WIPO Technical Expert Network TEN and WIPO Creator Awareness platform CLIP.